cofenberg/unrimp/README.md

 	- Implementations load the entry points of Vulkan, Direct3D, OpenGL and so on during runtime, meaning it's possible to react on system failures by e.g. dynamically switching to another RHI implementation
 - Support for static and shared build
 - RTTI and C++ exceptions are not used by RHI and renderer
-- Separation into RHI, renderer and toolkit for asset cooking
-	- RHI abstracts way the underlying API like Vulkan/OpenGL/DirectX
-	- Renderer designed with end-user and middleware-user in mind
-		- Efficiency and responsiveness over flexibility (were it isn't useful in practice)
-		- Intended to be controlled by a high-level entity-component system, no unused implementation feature overkill in the basic renderer
-	- Toolkit designed with developer fast iterations in mind: Asset source flexibility, asset background compilation, hot-reloading
 - Interfaces for log, assert, memory allocator, graphics debugger, profiler and file so the user has the control over those things
 	- Standard implementations are provided
 	- Standard graphics debugger implementation using [RenderDoc](https://renderdoc.org/) is provided